SaxionMechatronics/smartnav-dataset/docs/sensors.md

 Moreover, they are more expensive than 2D planar scanners.
 The vertical resolution is limited, so the pointcloud can be sparse, and thin objects may fall between rings and be under-sampled.

 Another major drawback is motion distortion, similar to the rolling shutter effect in cameras.
 Each full sweep of the beams takes tens of milliseconds to complete.
-If the robot or objects in the scene move during this time, the resulting pointcloud will be slightly warped compared to the true shape of the environment.
+If the robot or objects in the scene move during this time, the resulting pointcloud will be slightly warped compared to the true shape of the environment.This issue can be mitigated by applying motion compensation (deskewing) using high-rate IMU and odometry data to correct each LiDAR point to a common reference time.

 An example of such LiDARs is the Ouster OS1-128 sensor.